|By Peter Passi, Duluth News Tribune|

 "We need to introduce more revenue-generating attractions so the zoo will be more self-sustaining in the future.
 But we definitely think it's a solvable problem," Fanning said.

 Nevertheless, Fanning said the city was able to pull together funding to purchase 22 properties that were damaged beyond reasonable repair.
-FEMA picked up about half the $3 million tab, purchasing buildings located in designated flood plains, and the state of Minnesota provided the remainder of the necessary funding.

 "We had flood insurance, but that doesn't even come close to making you whole, even though you pay through the nose for it," he said.